OpenPKCommons/OPKC/README.md

 #### Fields and definitions
 - StudyID: A unique identifier for the study from which the data comes
-- PersonID: A unique person identifier
+- PatientID: A unique person/patient/individual identifier
 - Pathogen: ["SARS2", "Flu", "Dengue", "WestNile"]
+    - Prefer shortest cleanest, high-level term
+    - Keep track of naming quirks here for consistency
 - PtSpecies: "Patient species" e.g. human, mosquito - the patient sampled in the particular study (not asking anything about possible vectors)
+    - Use naming convention per the paper or simple common name, rather than scientific names
-- InfectionID: A unique infection identifier (in case multiple infections in a single person)
+- InfectionID: A unique infection identifier (in case multiple infections in a single person, as needed)
 - SampleID: An identifier for the biological sample
 - TimeDays: Time in days since the infection's "time 0"
+    - or, for challenge studies, time since inoculation
 - Symptoms1: Symptom ICD code 1 OR granular symptomatic vs. asymptomatic data depending on the original study's level of detail
 - Symptoms2: Symptom ICD code 2
 - Symptoms3: Symptom ICD code 3